Videos by OutKick

 It’s Friday and we’ve had an incredible week for Outkick.
-On Monday we officially announced Jason Whitlock as a new partner and we launched a new design for the site.
-Since that time we’ve seen unprecedented growth, with the site alone on pace to do millions of readers a month as we roll into the summer and the fall.
+We’ve seen unprecedented growth, with the site alone on pace to do millions of readers a month as we roll into the summer and the fall.
 In fact, we now average well over a million people consuming our content per day across all our content, which is flat out incredible because I remember when I first started writing online and dreamed I might have a hundred readers a day.

 And there’s no stopping us now either, I think we’re going to be absolutely huge by the time fall gets here.